tituslabumn/Pan-Cancer-Gene-Reports/README.md

 See 'example_output.pdf' for an example report.

 ## How to use PCGR
-PCGR is currently designed to be run in a Linux environment with the R statistical programming language installed.
+PCGR is currently designed to be run in a Debian Linux environment with the R statistical programming language installed.
 PCGR has not been tested on versions of R <3.6.0

 cBioPortal is continually uloading new studies and the associated processed data.
 For this reason, PCGR runs in two steps:
   1. Initial cBioPOrtal query that obtains metasata of all studies and cases to be used downstream.